 From coping to thriving: what’s needed to revitalise healthcare professionals’ everyday experience

-ImproveWell’s Head of Programme Engagement and Registered Nurse, Anna Lau, talks about nurse wellbeing and burnout.
+ImproveWell’s Head of Programme Engagement and Registered Nurse, Anna Lau, talks about nurse wellbeing and NHS burnout.

 As a former frontline nurse, across several clinical areas – most recently in the emergency department – I know burnout intimately.
 My experience in dealing with the challenging aspects of a clinical career was a driving factor for joining ImproveWell where I now head up the implementation side of the business.
 It’s now my mission to support organisations to demonstrably improve the experience for their staff so that they can ultimately deliver better patient care.
 It’s a win-win.